braydensoneill/HangmanTCP/README.md

 ---SERVER---
-Open a terminal to act as a server and compile using this command: gcc Server.c DieWithMessage.c Hangman.c -o hang_server.
+Open a terminal to act as a server and compile using this command: gcc ForkServer.c DieWithMessage.c Hangman.c -o hang_server OR gcc SelectServer.c DieWithMessage.c Hangman.c -o hang_server

 You can get the server running using this command:
   ./hang_server 4096.